LordDoomMaster/Exercise1/Part3/README.md

  Concurrency in programs can increase the performance as opposed to serial execution.
  - Enabling the program to deal with lots of thing at once.
- - By combining concurrency with parallelism good performance can be achived.
+ - By combining concurrency with parallelism good performance can be achieved.

  Can make the programmer’s life harder in the sense of:
  - Introduction of heisenbugs (subtle and hard to detect bugs)